Local Information Assisted Attention-free Decoder for Audio Captioning: Proposed Method

 \subsection{PANNs Encoder}

-The encoder of the AAC method is used to extract audio features, which are then employed as the input of the decoder for caption prediction.
-The input to the PANNs encoder is the log-Mel spectrogram $\mathbf{X} \in \mathbb{R}^{T \times F}$, where $T$ denotes the number of time frames and $F$ denotes the dimension of Mel frequency band.
+The encoder of the proposed method is used to extract audio features, which are the input of the decoder for caption prediction.
+The input to the PANNs encoder is the log-Mel spectrogram $\mathbf{X} \in \mathbb{R}^{T \times F}$, where $T$ denotes the number of time frames and $F$ denotes the dimension of Mel band.

 To extract the audio feature, we choose the 10-layer CNN module from PANNs \cite{kong2020panns} which is pretrained on AudioSet \cite{gemmeke2017audio}.
 The 10-layer CNN module has four convolutional blocks and two linear layers.
 Each convolutional block has two $3 \times 3$ convolutional layers with ReLU activation function and batch normalization.
-The number of channels in the convolutional blocks is 64, 128, 256, 512, respectively.
+The number of channels in the convolutional blocks is 64, 128, 256, and 512, respectively.
 There are $2 \times 2$ average pooling layers between convolutional blocks.
-After the convolutional blocks, global pooling is employed on the Mel-band dimension.
-Then, two linear layers are used to output the audio feature $\mathbf{H} \in \mathbb{R}^{L \times D}$, as the input to the LocalAFT decoder, where $L$ and $D$ represent the number of time frames and the dimension of the spectral feature at each frame, respectively, here $D$ is set as $128$.
+After the convolutional blocks, global pooling is employed on the Mel band dimension.
+Then, two linear layers are used to output the audio feature $\mathbf{H} \in \mathbb{R}^{L \times D}$, as the input to the LocalAFT decoder, where $L$ and $D$ represent the number of time frames and the dimension of the spectral feature at each frame, respectively.
+Here $D$ is set as $128$.